cms-sw/cmssw/L1Trigger/TrackFindingTMTT/README_SimpleCode.txt

 It inherits from the pure virutal L1trackBase, ensuring it has some common classes with L1track3D and L1track2D.

-12) Class "L1fittedTrk4and5" contains a pair of L1fittedTrack objects, containg the result of doing either a 4 or 5 parameter helix fit to the track, where the former assumes d0 = 0.

 13) Class "DegradeBend" -- This is used by class "Stub" to degrade the resolution on the stub bend information to that expected in the electronics, as opposed to that currently in CMSSW.